Agency Information Guide last reviewed August 2024

 Service NSW provides services and transactions on behalf of other Government agencies.
 Information relating to these transactions is often held by the relevant agency and Service NSW does not hold this information.

 To access this information, you’ll need to contact the relevant agency directly.
-More information about accessing information from other agencies is available here

-More information held by Transport for NSW
+Information held by Transport for NSW

 Service NSW does not hold information on behalf of Transport for NSW.
 Common types of information held by Transport for NSW include:

-• Registration information for vehicles, trailers, caravans, motorcycles and boats
+- registration information for vehicles, trailers, caravans, motorcycles and boats

-• Notice of disposal information
+- Notice of Disposal information

 Information which may not be disclosed

-An access application cannot be made for information specifically excluded under Schedule 1 and 2 of the GIPA ACT, such as information that relates to the complaint handling and investigative functions conferred by or under any other Act, or Cabinet or Executive Council information.
+An access application cannot be made for information specifically excluded under Schedule 1 and 2 of the GIPA Act, such as information that relates to the complaint handling and investigative functions conferred by or under any other Act, or Cabinet or Executive Council information.
 That information is “excluded information” under the GIPA Act.

 For some categories of information, while an access application may be made there is a presumption against release.
 The list of categories is set out at Schedule 1 of the GIPA Act.